 Para leer esta página en español, desplácese hacia arriba y haga clic en el enlace que dice "Translate" (Traducir) y elija "Spanish" (español).

-Ready to receive a booster or a third dose?
+Ready to receive a booster dose?
 Click the button below to find your nearest vaccine site.

 Who can get a booster?

 Updated booster shot

 The updated booster (also known as "omicron booster" or "bivalent booster") will increase immunity against the original COVID-19 strain.
 It also protects against new Omicron variants.

 Everyone 12+ who has had their primary series should get the updated booster at least 2 months after any COVID vaccine or booster dose.
 Your booster shot can be a different vaccine brand than you got in your original series.

 Initial booster shot